Tare05/TestEnvForEntropyCalc/README.md

 # Testing environment for CVE-2019-6976
 This repository contains all the files and information to set up an environment with the vulnerable libvips library to play around with CVE-2019-6976.

+The main purpose of this image is to provide a testing environment for the entropy calculator Upload Scanner addon. (https://github.com/Tare05/upload-scanner/tree/entropy)

 Set up
 ======